wsjeon92/morld/README.md

 #### Configuration file for docking
 For running QuickVina2, you need a configuration file.
-Make the configuration file looks like below as "config.txt".
+Make the configuration file look like the example below.
 <pre><code>receptor = receptor.pdbqt
 ligand = ligand.pdbqt